4nto/bba/doc/Modules.md

 * Into your new directory create the configuration file and name it **MyModule.cfg**

 ##Configuration File
-Following an example of configuration file, [here](https://wiki.python.org/moin/ConfigParserExamples) you will find some examples. <br/>
+Following an example of module configuration file, [here](https://wiki.python.org/moin/ConfigParserExamples) you will find some generic examples. <br/>
 It have to contain at least the sections **[config]** and  **[cmd]**  with the options

 * **[config] title**: the description showed in the gui left to gtk command